Meeting girls with similar interests…

 This allows for many girls to maintain and build friendships over the course of two summers, and hopefully throughout their future endeavors.

 Be WISE 7TH GRADE CAMP EXPERIENCE:

-What does it mean to reduce, reuse, recycle and precycle?
+What does it mean to reduce, reuse, recycle and recyclable?
 In Ecology campers will experience the process of recycling paper, plastic and aluminum.
-Girls will discover how oil spills can endanger animals and their environment and will experiment to find the most successful way to clean the birds and environment affected by the oil.
+Girls using engineering design process with create a useful product of their choice out of recyclable items and “trash.”

 In this class campers will join in the excitement of catching critters that live in the stream.
 They will take part in designing their own watershed communities and then put their designs to the “test” and observe and discuss the outcomes.
 Then the campers will engage in a little competition to develop a water purification device that will “cleanse” dirty or polluted water and test their results.
 Finally, campers will put their skills to work by dissecting preserved crayfish.

 Students will build tetrahedral kites.
 The models will then be combined to make a larger tetrahedron, and students will compare the ratio of the edge, area, and volume to the models to help understand scaling factors.
 Students will also use ratio and proportion to change a recipe to serve more or less people.
 Then they will make the recipe!